-The TK-12 reopening checklist starts on page 5, and provides safety measures in five areas:
+The TK-12 reopening checklist provides safety measures in five areas:

-- (1) Workplace policies and practices to protect employee and student health - (2) Measures to achieve recommended physical distancing - (3) Measures to optimize infection control - (4) Communication with employees, students and families of students and the public - (5) Measures to ensure equitable access to critical services.
+- (1) Workplace policies and practices to protect employee and student health - (2) Measures to create distancing where feasible - (3) Measures to optimize infection control - (4) Communication with employees, students and families of students and the public - (5) Measures to ensure equitable access to critical services.

 These five key areas contain numerous strategies that your school may choose to implement as your facility develops a plan to provide a safe environment for all employees, students, and visitors.
 Although some preventive and protective measures are currently required in all schools and are clearly indicated as such in the following protocol, most measures are optional and voluntary.
-Nevertheless, it is still recommended that schools implement multiple layers of COVID-19 mitigation strategies as the most effective approach to limit cases and transmission on the school campus.
-Measures in the associated School Exposure Management Plan must be implemented and are applicable to all on-site personnel.
+Nevertheless, it is still appropriate for schools to implement multiple layers of COVID-19 mitigation strategies while fully re-opening to limit cases and transmission on the school campus.
+All measures in the associated School Exposure Management Plan must be implemented and are applicable to all on-site personnel.
 Additional resources for K-12 Schools can be found in the TK-12 School COVID-19 Toolkit.